On the eve of its 30th anniversary (and a Jordan Peele-penned sequel), 90s horror movie Candyman remains remarkably relevant.

 When Helen investigates McCoy’s death at Cabrini-Green, she makes a shocking discovery.
 Her own condo in wealthy Lincoln Village is an exact replica of those at Cabrini-Green.

 This is a rather tragic instance of mirroring.
-Cabrini-Green is shrouded in graffiti and the fug of unemployment while residents at Lincoln Park thrive – yet the only tangible difference between the buildings is their postcode.
+Cabrini-Green is shrouded in graffiti and the fug of unemployment while residents at Lincoln Park thrive.
+Yet the main difference between the buildings is their postcode.

 As far as the film goes, the coincidence ties Helen to Cabrini-Green.
 It gives her a compelling reason to ‘climb through the mirror’ into another reality (the ghetto she avoids seeing otherwise).